BissuelD/apptainer-singularity-projects/tutorials/EN/use-apptainer-image-global.md

 In preamble, you need to have Apptainer installed on your machine ; see [this link](https://www.apptainer-images.diamond.fr/install-apptainer/FR) for more details.

 This tutorial explains the main ways to interact with an Apptainer image in order to generate and manage containers.
-Instructions presented her are in principle also valid for any other Apptainer container.
+Instructions presented here are in principle also valid for any other Apptainer container.
 A tailor-made image dedicated to the present tutorial is available at [this address](https://www.apptainer-images.diamond.fr/lammps).
 By following this link, you will get an Apptainer image (`.sif` file format) that will allow you to create containers.

 This image is a relocatable and renamable file we recommend putting in a dedicated directory to easily find it.
 While it can be any directory, in this tutorial we will assume you put it in `$HOME/apptainer-images` :
 ```